Education - CUW (ED)

 Prerequisite: minimum score of 01 in 'Upper Division Status'.

 ED 4508.
-Clinical Field Experience Special Education.
+Special Education Pre-Student Teaching Clinical Experience 2.
 (3 Credits)

 This course is a field-based experience where special education majors work directly with children and youth with disabilities ages 4 to 21.
 It is designed to provide students with the curricular methods, techniques, and adaptations necessary for teaching learners with disabilities.
 The focus is on evidence-based practices, designing and adapting learning environments and curriculum, writing and implementing unit and lesson plans, collaborating with other professionals, and self-reflection.
 This field-based experience will occur one or two terms prior to student teaching.